shreyass0007/Aria/README.md

 - Anthropic for Claude API
 - Google for Gemini API and Calendar/Gmail APIs
 - LangChain for LLM orchestration
+- ChromaDB for vector database and RAG memory
 - Electron team for the framework
 - Faster-Whisper for local speech recognition
 - All open-source contributors